ArrayBolt3/ArrayBolt3/README.md

 Diehard Linux user.
 I am skilled in the use of multiple programming and documentation languages.
-I've been an official Lubuntu and Ubuntu Member since August 6, 2022.
+I've been an official Lubuntu and Ubuntu Member since August 6, 2022, and a Lubuntu Developer since December 8, 2022.
 I also help moderate #ubuntu:matrix.org on Matrix.

 Reddit ([u/ArrayBolt3](https://www.reddit.com/user/ArrayBolt3))
 Lubuntu Discourse ([@ArrayBolt3](https://discourse.lubuntu.me/u/arraybolt3))